 Notify Lender Promptly

-Promptly notifying the lender after a legal name change is a critical step in ensuring loan documents remain accurate and enforceable.
-Effective lender communication through timely notification prevents misunderstandings and potential loan default issues.
+Notifying your lender promptly after a legal name change is what keeps your loan documents accurate and enforceable.
+Timely notice prevents misunderstandings and heads off potential loan default issues.
 The process entails:

 - Confirming the lender’s preferred method of communication to ensure receipt of the name change notice.